dloscutoff/hbl/README.md

 ## Getting started

+The easiest way to try HBL is in the [online interpreter](https://dloscutoff.github.io/hbl).

 HBL is implemented in Scala 3.
 If you have Scala 3 with the sbt build tool installed, you can use the following steps to run HBL code:

 - Clone the HBL repository